kpucci5/paichatbotembed/README.md

 1. Go to Appearance > Theme Editor.
 2. Select the `footer.php` file.
 3. Just before the closing `</body>` tag, paste the entire content of `embeddable-chatbot-script.js`.
-4. After the pasted script, add the initialization code.
+4. After the pasted script, add the initialization code shown above.
 5. Click "Update File" to save.

 #### Method 3: Using a Child Theme